Highlights

 Where to Watch The Invisible Wounds

-Want to watch 'The Invisible Wounds' on your TV, phone, or tablet?
-Hunting down a streaming service to buy, rent, download, or watch the Eric Michel-directed movie via subscription can be a challenge, so we here at Moviefone want to do the heavy lifting.
+In the mood to watch 'The Invisible Wounds' from the comfort of your living room?
+Discovering a streaming service to buy, rent, download, or watch the Eric Michel-directed movie via subscription can be difficult, so we here at Moviefone want to take the pressure off.

-Read on for a listing of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'The Invisible Wounds' on each platform when they are available.
-Now, before we get into the various whats and wheres of how you can watch 'The Invisible Wounds' right now, here are some details about the documentary flick.
+Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'The Invisible Wounds' on each platform when they are available.
+Now, before we get into the nitty-gritty of how you can watch 'The Invisible Wounds' right now, here are some details about the documentary flick.

-Interested in knowing what the movie's about?
+Thinking about what happens in this film?
 Here's the plot: "In their own voice, the former miners of the uranium mines in a Gabonese village tell us how they were forgotten by the French nuclear industry.
 The question gravitates: What does the future hold for them?
 Since the closure of its uranium mines, the small town of Mounana has been forgotten.
 Today, the former miners, having worked all their lives for the French nuclear industry, fear for their health and that of their families and must deal with the daily life in a region that is said to be polluted.
 In the depths of the Gabonese forest, between the memory of a prosperous past and the reality of a painful present, they must redouble their efforts to build a future and live with dignity." .